Beckybrannan/HanktheHero/README.md

 Press C to Start

-Press Q or Esc or X in top right window to quit
+Press Q or Esc or X in top right window to Quit

-Control Spaceship with mouse
+Control Spaceship with Mouse